yuxi-liu-wired/cheela/src/dragonsegg/volcano7.md

 ## 16:45:35 GMT SUNDAY 22 MAY 2050
 Great-Crack was a pack rat.
-Although one of the better hunters in the clan, with two Flow Slow kills to her credit, she was the constant butt of jokes from her hunting mates because of her habit of picking up and carrying anything she found that looked interesting&mdash;and because of her highly developed sense of curiosity, practically everything looked interesting to her.
+Although one of the better hunters in the clan, with two Flow Slow kills to her credit, she was the constant butt of jokes from her hunting mates because of her habit of picking up and carrying anything she found that looked interesting---and because of her highly developed sense of curiosity, practically everything looked interesting to her.

 When it came time for the hunting party to load up with ripe pods for the long journey back to the clan, Great-Crack had to unpouch her trinkets so she could load up her pouches with pods.
 She went over to a shallow depression in the crust; amid ribald calls of "What are you doing?
 Laying three eggs at once?", followed by "No, just one, but it's the size of a Flow Slow!", she dumped her precious pile of odds and ends, with the heavier ones around the pile in a low wall that she hoped would protect them from the constant winds.
 With luck, she would be able to pick them up again when they returned with the clan.